jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

--> Test with Hello-world project and then setup the directory and after setting up we need to connect the esp32 to the PI using the usb cable.
+-> Test with Hello-world project and then setup the directory.
+After setting up we need to connect the esp32 to the PI using the usb cable.

         cd ~/esp
         cp   -r $IDF_PATH/examples/get-started/hello_world .